 Some of the measures Snowbird is asking of our guests:

-- Masks will be required in all indoor spaces, except when seated to eat or drink, and outdoors when 6 feet of physical distance cannot be maintained.
+- Face Coverings will be required through the remainder of the 2020-21 winter season in all indoor spaces, except when seated to eat or drink, and outdoors when 6 feet of physical distance cannot be maintained.
 Whether you are riding a bus, waiting in a lift line, loading and riding a chairlift or the Aerial Tram, or entering our facilities, you will be required to wear a face covering.
 Neck gaiters are not acceptable face coverings for the Aerial Tram; a mask must be worn.
 Masks are available for guests upon request.

 - Stay home if you are displaying signs of respiratory illness or have a fever.